 Do you even need a laptop to start a blog?

 This question could sound like a joke to many if you’re coming from English speaking countries.
 However, in India as well other similar emerging countries like Bangladesh, Pakistan, Brazil, it is indeed a valid concern for many enthusiasts who’re looking to start their online blogging career.

-Can you blog from a cheap laptop with low processing power?
+Can you Even Star A blog from cheap laptop with low processing power?